The Fixed Sub-Center: A Better Way to Capture Data Complexity: Introduction

-Recently, researchers suggested that a class can be divided into multiple sub-classes by setting multiple sub-centers \cite{qian2019softtriple,muller2020subclass}.
-However, three issues need to be addressed to utilize multiple sub-centers fully: \textbf{(1)} Highly correlated sub-centers.
-The sub-centers generated during the training process are highly correlated.
-Highly correlated sub-centers would reduce the ability of sub-centers, as they are close to each other and cannot capture the sub-classes with different modalities. \textbf{(2)} The classifier has a vast number of trainable parameters.
+Recently, researchers suggested that a class can be divided into multiple sub-classes by setting multiple sub-centers \cite{qian2019softtriple,DBLP:journals/corr/abs-2112-11689,10.1145/3474085.3475536}.
+However, three issues need to be addressed to utilize multiple sub-centers fully: \textbf{(1)} Highly overlapping sub-centers.
+The sub-centers are close to each other during training and eventually overlap.
+Highly overlapping sub-centers cannot capture the sub-classes with different modalities. \textbf{(2)} The classifier has a vast number of trainable parameters.
 For the multiple sub-centers methods where the number of classes is $C$, the feature dimension is $d$, and each class has $S$ sub-classes, the classification model must hold $C\cdot d\cdot S$ number of trainable parameters that grows linearly with the number of classes and the number of sub-classes. \textbf{(3)} Undermine the intra-class compactness.
 Dividing a class into multiple sub-classes may undermine the intra-class compactness of features, which is important for classification.

 We propose to use Fixed Sub-Center (F-SC), generating sub-classes with more diversity and reduce the amount of calculation, to address these problems above.
 Meanwhile, the Euclidean distance between samples and their corresponding sub-centers is penalized to ensure intra-subclass compactness.
-Our method is easy to be applied to other off-the-shelf models by making a few small changes in the last fully-connected layer.
+Our method is easy to be applied to other off-the-shelf models by making a few small changes in the classiﬁer.

-In summary, our main contributions are as follows: \begin{itemize} \item Sample the sub-centers based on a normal distribution, as shown in Figure \ref{fig2}.
-The distance between the sub-centers can be adjusted by setting different variances, generating more diverse sub-classes. \item The parameters of the last fully-connected layer are fixed during the training process, keeping the initial sampling values unchanged and no gradient computation is required.
-This can greatly reduce the amount of extra calculations in the traditional multiple sub-centers methods. \item The F-SC penalizes the Euclidean distance between the samples and their corresponding sub-centers, which helps recapture intra-compactness. \end{itemize}
+In summary, our main contributions are as follows: \begin{enumerate} \item Sample the sub-centers based on a normal distribution, as shown in Figure \ref{fig2}.
+The distance between the sub-centers can be adjusted by setting different variances, generating more diverse sub-classes. \item The parameters of the classiﬁer are fixed during the training process, keeping the initial sampling values unchanged and no gradient computation is required.
+This can greatly reduce the amount of extra calculations in the traditional multiple sub-centers methods. \item The F-SC penalizes the Euclidean distance between the samples and their corresponding sub-centers, which helps recapture intra-compactness. \end{enumerate}